danielegasparri/ExoPhotoCurve/README.md

 ```bash
 pip3 install exophotocurve
 ```
 or using the Windows installer, for 64 bit Windows 10+ systems.
-The Windows installer does not require Python.

 ## Quick Start